My Point of View

 Radio and Identity Formation

 Radio has remained a staple in communication media due to the way that it allows the audience to find their identity and because it helps the audience to feel significant.
 Every person has the inherent need to have a personal identity; to know who they are and how they fit into the world around them (Coser, Nock and Steffan 149).
 Because of the way that God created man to have a relationship with Him, this is a very natural desire and one that ought to be fulfilled by a relationship with God.
 When God created humans, He created us in His image, which was all the identity anyone would need.
 God looked at everything He had made, including mankind, and pronounced it good.
 He then began a deep, intimate relationship with His new creation to continue to foster His likeness in them (Genesis 1).
 However, like so many other things in life, man’s fall into sinful nature and the resulting separation from God has warped this desire and caused man to seek elsewhere for his identity.
 Our identity should be in our relationship with Christ and our role as the Bride of Christ and a member of the Body of Christ, however, those without Christ in their lives must find that identity elsewhere.
+Find out more about the christian nonprofit organization.

 People turn to many different places in order to form their identity, and one of the most popular places in our modern culture is the media, in this case specifically radio. “…individuals actively and creatively sample available cultural symbols, myths, and rituals as they produce their identities.
 For teens, the mass media are central to this process because they are a convenient source of cultural options” (Hamley).
 The radio presents a seemingly valid place for assistance in identity formation because of the type of medium it is.
 Because of the potential that radio has as a medium of influence in identity formation and therefore in the shaping of culture in general, it can be used either as a negative or a positive force in the lives of the listeners.
 Radio can have a significant influence upon the lives of teenager because they are still so solidly within their formative years and are clearly searching for identity in life.
 Adolescents build bits of their identity from many different places including the music they listen to and the media they consume.
 Because of the fluidity and accessibility of radio, it has the capability to become a key factor in the identity formation of teenagers as well as those of other ages.